Inam9403/sales-analysis-portfolio/README.md

 # sales-analysis-portfolio
 ## 🌟 Project Overview

-This project focuses on analyzing sales data using Excel and Power BI.
+This project focuses on analyzing sales data using Excel .
 It explores trends, customer behavior, and key revenue drivers.
 The dataset includes sales transactions categorized by product, region, shipping mode, and customer segments.

 ## 🚀 Key Insights & Findings